 Iranians are endlessly welcoming.
-If you are going to visit Iran, it is much likely that you are being invited to But if you’re open to the idea, you probably will be, and through it experience the ancient and sophisticated Iranian culture first-hand.
-It’s these experiences that will live longest in the memory but beyond the stereotypes is a country desperate to been seen for what it really is.
+If you are going to visit Iran, it is very likely that you’ll be invited to an Iranian house and through such invitations, you get to experience the ancient and sophisticated Iranian culture first-hand.
+These experiences will live the longest in the memory and beyond all the stereotypes, Iran is a country desperate to been seen for what it really is.

-There’s a lot to see from the years when Persia was a great world power.
-Traveling to Iran is not only about knowing the past but getting to know a nation thriving to build better future.
+There’s a lot to see from the years when Persia was a great empire.
+Traveling to Iran is not only about knowing the history but getting to know a nation thriving to build a better future.
 Once, Persia was a cradle of science, contributing to medicine, mathematics, science, and philosophy.
-Trying to revive the golden time of Persian science, Iran’s young generation of scientists now are cautiously reaching out to the world.
-According to the Institute for Scientific Information (ISI), Iran increased its academic publishing output nearly tenfold from 1996 to 2004, and has been ranked first globally in terms of output growth rate.
-Women have been the major player of this scientific revival as they constitute more than 60 percent of graduate students in Iran.
+Trying to revive the golden time of Persian science, Iran’s young generation of scientists are now cautiously reaching out to the world.
+According to the Institute for Scientific Information (ISI), Iran increased its academic publishing output nearly tenfold from 1996 to 2004 and has been ranked first globally in terms of output growth rate.
+Women have had a major role in this scientific revival as they constitute more than 60 percent of graduate students in Iran.

-Iran today, with a growing economy boosted from lifting sanctions and with youth population is looking forward to the better future through communicating with world.
-The easing of political relations has led to addition of flight routes, easier Visa process and increasing international investments in tourism.
-This has made Iran one of the top destinations in 2016 for travelers all around the globe.
+With a growing economy boosted from lifting sanctions and with a youth population, Iran is looking forward to a better future through communicating with the world.
+The easing of political relations has led to working out more flight routes, more straightforward Visa process, and increasing international investments in tourism.
+This made Iran one of the top destinations in 2016 for travelers all around the globe.

 capital city: Tehran (population 9 million)